 Moreover, perhaps, it's essentially a free way to get around (notwithstanding purchase price and punctures) - and of course, it’s a lot of fun.

-Cycling has received substantial support from the government, particularly through the Cycling and Walking Investment Strategy. £1 billion of government funding has been made available to local bodies, covering safety, training and cycle route upgrades.
+Cycling has received substantial support from the government, particularly through the Cycling and Walking Investment Strategy. £1 billion of government funding has been made available to local bodies, covering safety, training and cycle route upgrades throughout the UK.

 Needless to say, if a bicycle is stolen, it can leave a deep hole in a person’s finances.
 That's where bicycle insurance comes in.
 For a relatively low annual premium, the cost of replacing a stolen bicycle is covered.

-Here at startrescue.co uk we have selected Quotezone to help cyclists find great value cover for their bikes.
-Quotezone lets you check the UK’s top bicycle insurance providers, so you can find a quote that suits your needs and budget.
+Through using the online comparison tool, you can find great value cover for your bike.
+The site enables you check the UK’s top bicycle insurance providers, so you can find a quote that suits your needs and budget.

 A quality bicycle insurance policy could give bicycle owner's true peace of mind - no matter how valuable their bike is.

 One of the advantages of bicycles is that they do not need insurance.
-However, that doesn’t mean it's not a good idea.
+However, that doesn’t mean it's not a good idea for people to purchase bicycle insurance in the UK.
 The UK bicycle market is vast, making bicycles very attractive to thieves.
 Indeed, more than 300,000 bicycles are stolen every year in the UK, according to ONS data.

 Most regular bicycle insurance policies do not include cycle liability cover as standard - although some do.
 Cycle liability insurance means a cyclist is covered should they damage someone's car or property - or if they injure someone due to reckless cycling or negligence.